cherryw12/contacts-app/README.md

 # Contacts App

+## About
 This project was made for the Resonate Solutions technical assignment.\
 It is an React application that allows you to browse your contacts.

 ## Run the code

-In the Contacts-App folder, run:
+Clone this github repo.
+After navigating to the Contacts-App folder, run:

 ### `npm start` or `yarn start`